-- Not to be TMI, but with both of my labors i tried it all- the spicy foods and pineapple, even vigorously mopping the floors/lunging… But both times the trick was having intercourse with my husband and having him ejaculate…..
-There are studies that prove that the semen thins the cervix wall!
-I went into labor less than 12 hours after both romp sessions. – Lisa S.
+- With both of my labors i tried it all, the spicy foods and pineapple, even vigorously mopping the floors/lunging… But both times the trick was having intercourse with my husband and having him ejaculate inside me… There are studies that prove that the semen thins the cervix wall!
+I went into labor less than 12 hours after both romps. – Lisa S.

-- First baby: 3 days over due so I induced naturally with evening primrose oil (orally and vaginally) and castor oil; went into labor that day! – Sarah L.
+- First baby was 3 days overdue, so I induced naturally with evening primrose oil (orally and vaginally) and castor oil; went into labor that day! – Sarah L.

 - Acupuncture!
 Went in to my appointment having very mild, irregular contractions and left in active labor, intense contractions 6 minutes apart.
 Had the baby 10 hours later. – Sherri M.

-- I worked out day of both my labors (through out pregnancies) Also had sex. – Susan B.
+- I worked out the day of both my labors (throughout pregnancies) Also had sex. – Susan B.

-- Acupuncture, chiropractor and pumping. – Angela G.
+- Acupuncture, chiropractor, and pumping (aka nipple stimulation). – Angela G.